-The points of the questions mainly from the perspective of benefits (return, cost, profit, and efficiency).
+The points of the questions are mainly from the perspective of benefits (return, cost, profit, and efficiency).
 For example:

 - Does the sudden price increase of your existing suppliers have any major impact?
 (Open question)

 - The supplier increases the price by 10%.
-I don’t know if you are responsible for this cost increase, or your customers bear it?
+I don’t know if you are responsible for this cost increase, or do your customers bear it?
 (Controlled question)

 - Customers are unwilling to accept the extra cost, and eventually, you have to bear the 10% of the additional cost.
 Meanwhile, your sales volume will be affected in the next three months, right?
 (Confirmed question)